viniciusvidal2/ai-apps-5g/README.md

 ```

 ## Running the Audio-to-Text Interface

-After creating and activating the conda environment, you can run the web interface using Streamlit:
+After creating and activating the conda environment, ensure Ollama service is running, then start the web interface using Streamlit:

 ```bash
 streamlit run report_app.py
 ```

-This will launch a web interface where you can upload an audio file (in Portuguese) for transcription using the our assistant model.
+This will launch a web interface where you can upload an audio file (in Portuguese) for transcription using our assistant model.
 Note that inference on CPU may be slower.